ecell/ecell4_base/README.md

 Docker users
 ------------

-If you have docker environment, you can try E-Cell4 easily.
+If you have docker environment, you can easily try E-Cell4.
 You can pull E-Cell4 container with `docker pull ecell/ecell4`.

-After the following steps, you should see Jupyter Notebook up and running (and E-Cell4 tutorials) in your web browser.
+After the following steps, you should see [Jupyter Notebook](http://jupyter.org/) up and running (and E-Cell4 tutorials) in your web browser.

 ### Windows or Mac